 - Choose a well-insulated room away from sources of moisture, heat, and direct light (i.e. avoid kitchens, bathrooms, and areas near heating systems and water pipes).

 - If you are unsure where the most stable climate in your house or institution is located, there are a number of instruments available to measure temperature and relative humidity.
 If checked regularly, a standard thermometer and humidity indicator cards are the simplest and most economical way to monitor conditions.
 Humidity indicator cards are available from a number of conservation suppliers (refer to the Info Guide – Suppliers of preservation materials).
 There are also electronic hygrometer/thermometers available from electronic stores that often have a minimum-maximum temperature/humidity memory.
 You can keep a weekly record of readings to log seasonal patterns.
 Climatic averages for your area can be obtained from the Bureau of Meteorology’s website (www.bom.gov.au).

 - Effective ventilation within the storage area will assist in maintaining stable conditions by cooling the area and preventing stagnant air pockets.
 If ventilation is poor, there is a greater risk of insect and mould activity.

 - Opening windows on good weather days will allow additional ventilation and may assist in cooling however the possibility of introducing additional airborne pollutants may occur.

 - The use of fans can improve air movement.

 - Air quality within storage and display areas is another important factor in creating a stable environment.

 - If air-conditioning is used, ensure there is provision of good air exchange in areas where collections are stored or used, with replacement air being as clean as possible.
-Care should be taken to insure that the air intake vents are not located near sources of heavy pollution such as loading docks where trucks idle.
+Care should be taken to ensure that the air intake vents are not located near sources of heavy pollution, such as loading docks where trucks idle.